🎧 Listen to the podcast.

 Implement FinOps early

-Cost optimization isn’t a post-migration step—it’s a continuous process.
+Cost optimization isn’t a post-migration step, but rather a continuous process considered throughout the migration and modernization planning phrase.
 A FinOps framework enables:

 - Unified, real-time visibility into costs across teams